Sjord/Sjord.github.io/_posts/2016-09-19-attacking-jwt-authentication.md

     jwt = JWT.decode(token, public_key)

-If the JWT uses asymetric RS256, this correctly verifies the signature on the token.
-If the JWT uses symetric HS256, however, the signature is compared to a HMAC of the token, where the `public_key` is used as key.
+If the JWT uses asymmetric RS256, this correctly verifies the signature on the token.
+If the JWT uses symmetric HS256, however, the signature is compared to a HMAC of the token, where the `public_key` is used as key.
 We can thus exploit this vulnerability by signing our own token using HS256 with the public key of the RS256 algorithm.

 **Try it:** Go to [this RS256 demo page](http://demo.sjoerdlangkemper.nl/jwtdemo/rs256.php).
 You get a RS256 signed token.
 Create a new token, set the algorithm to HS256 and sign it with the [public key](http://demo.sjoerdlangkemper.nl/jwtdemo/public.pem).
 Verify that the key is accepted.